Poverty in the United Kingdom: Reactions to poverty

 The Office for National Statistics has estimated that in 2011, 14,000,000 people were at risk of poverty or social exclusion.
 Poverty among young people increased by 3.9% from 2007-10.
 In assessing social inequality in Britain, Danny Dorling said that "people in different parts of Britain and people living within different quarters of its cities are living in different worlds with different norms and expectations.
 This was not the case a few decades ago.
 This is not the case to the same extent in the majority of affluent nations in the world."

 In 2016, a new term reportedly appeared, 'Just About Managing' or 'JAM'.
 This applies to people who can put food on the table and pay rent or mortgage at least part of the time but have problems if their income falls or if there are unexpected bills.
-JAM's are typically families where at least one person works.
-JAM's may suffer social exclusion being unable to afford holidays or evenings out.
+JAMs are typically families where at least one person works.
+JAMs may suffer social exclusion being unable to afford holidays or evenings out.

 The Resolution Foundation claimed that the incomes of the poorest 10% in the UK would fall by 3% in real terms by 2020 due to government policies on tax and welfare.
 The lowest third of incomes were forecast to suffer falls in income over the coming years.
 Incomes will fall because many welfare benefits that poorer people receive have been frozen in cash terms and with inflation cash will be worth steadily less.

 In 2017–18, the Resolution Foundation said the official poverty rate increased from 22.1% to 23.2% and the child poverty rate rose in 2017–18 from 30.3% to 33.4%.
 Cuts to benefits and inflation are blamed for the rise, benefit levels have remained unchanged in money terms while inflation erodes their real value.

-The Institute for Fiscal Studies reported the numbers of poor United Kingdom children in wage-earning families increased from 2009–14 and more poor children currently live in working families than live in families on benefits.
+The Institute for Fiscal Studies reported the numbers of poor United Kingdom children in wage-earning families increased from 2009 to 14 and more poor children currently live in working families than live in families on benefits.
 The IFS reported "Recent falls in inequality are likely to prove temporary.
-Stronger earnings growth and the Conservatives’ planned income tax cuts would do most for incomes towards the top of the distribution, while planned benefit cuts will hit low-income households [both in and out of work] hardest."
+Stronger earnings growth and the Conservatives' planned income tax cuts would do most for incomes towards the top of the distribution, while planned benefit cuts will hit low-income households [both in and out of work] hardest."